Ron Jaffe: Early life

 Jaffe was born and raised in Alabama.
 He moved to Los Angeles at the age of 18 to attend Pasadena City College with the goal of becoming a teacher.
-Jaffe became interested in photography when he accompanied a fellow student on a shooting assignment.
-The experience exposed Jaffe to a field he had never considered, and he began to pursue his new interest with a passion.
-He continued his coursework and became a teacher with the Pasadena Unified School District, but after a few years, decided to pursue his hobby as a profession.
+Jaffe became interested in photography when he accompanied a fellow student on a on a photography assignment.
+The experience exposed Jaffe to a field he had never considered, and he began to pursue his new interest enthusiastically.
+He continued his coursework and became a teacher with the Pasadena Unified School District, but after a few years, decided to pursue photography professionally.

 Career

 By the early 1970s, Jaffe was working full-time as a freelance photographer.
-He shot fashion publicity photos and commercial ads for his primary clients, which included the designers Barco of California, Jag Swimwear, and DeWeiss.
-In 1974, Jaffe also began teaching photography at the university level as professor of photography at Chapman College – World Campus Afloat, aboard a ship travelling to South America, Africa and Europe.
+He shot fashion and commercial photography for his primary clients, which included the designers Barco of California, Jag Swimwear, and DeWeiss.
+In 1974, Jaffe also began teaching photography at the university level as professor of photography at Chapman College – World Campus Afloat, aboard a ship travelling to South America, Africa, and Europe.

-In 1977, Jaffe signed a contract with Elson Alexandre where over the next two decades he photographed more than 37,000 formal and casual portraits of corporate executives, doctors, attorneys, judges as well as family photos of the company's clients.
+In 1977, Jaffe signed a contract with Elson Alexandre where over the next two decades he photographed more than 37,000 formal and casual portraits of corporate executives, doctors, attorneys, judges and family photos of the company's clients.
 During this period Jaffe also shot many celebrity portraits on an independent contractor basis capturing unique images of cowboy stars from Dale Robertson, and Gene Autry to Chuck Connors, Indian Iron Eyes Cody and Roy Rogers.